nixworks/public/news/2009/07/18/README.md

 ##### Irish
 ### [ Ireland's Green Party, part of the ruling coalition, votes by a two to one majority to campaign for the Treaty of Lisbon prior to the 2 October referendum. ](/news/2009/07/18/ireland-s-green-party-part-of-the-ruling-coalition-votes-by-a-two-to-one-majority-to-campaign-for-the-treaty-of-lisbon-prior-to-the-2-oct.md)
-_Context: Green Party, the second Irish referendum, Irish, Treaty of Lisbon_
+_Context: Treaty of Lisbon, Green Party, the second Irish referendum, Irish_

 ##### Nachterstedt
 ### [ Three people are missing in Nachterstedt, Germany, after their home collapses into a lake. ](/news/2009/07/18/three-people-are-missing-in-nachterstedt-germany-after-their-home-collapses-into-a-lake.md)
-_Context: Nachterstedt, German_
+_Context: German, Nachterstedt_

 ##### Mauritanian
 ### [ Voters in Mauritania go to the polls for a presidential election, its first election since the coup d'tat last year. ](/news/2009/07/18/voters-in-mauritania-go-to-the-polls-for-a-presidential-election-its-first-election-since-the-coup-d-etat-last-year.md)
-_Context: coup d'tat, Mauritanian, presidential election_
+_Context: presidential election, coup d'tat, Mauritanian_

 ##### Palestine
 ### [ Palestinian Prime Minister Salam Fayyad receives a slice as Nablus bakers attempt to set a record for the world's biggest kunafa. ](/news/2009/07/18/palestinian-prime-minister-salam-fayyad-receives-a-slice-as-nablus-bakers-attempt-to-set-a-record-for-the-world-s-biggest-kunafa.md)
-_Context: Palestine, Prime Minister, Nablus, kunafa, Salam Fayyad_
+_Context: Palestine, Salam Fayyad, kunafa, Nablus, Prime Minister_

 ##### Tour de France
 ### [ A woman is killed and two people are seriously injured in an accident involving a motorcycle on the Tour de France in France, the race's first fatal accident since 2002. ](/news/2009/07/18/a-woman-is-killed-and-two-people-are-seriously-injured-in-an-accident-involving-a-motorcycle-on-the-tour-de-france-in-france-the-race-s-fi.md)